littlefs-project/littlefs/DESIGN.md

 ```

 However, a backwards linked-list does come with a rather glaring problem.
-Iterating over a file _in order_ has a runtime of O(n^2).
+Iterating over a file _in order_ has a runtime cost of O(n^2).
 Gah!
 A quadratic
 runtime to just _read_ a file?
 That's awful.
-Keep in mind reading files are
+Keep in mind reading files is
 usually the most common filesystem operation.

 To avoid this problem, the littlefs uses a multilayered linked-list.
 For